 - Root Mean Squared Error (RMSE): It shows the square root of the mean of the squared errors.

 We can compare the above methods:

 - MAE: It shows the average error and the easiest of all three methods.

 - MSE: This one is more popular than MAE because it enhances the larger errors, which in a result shows more insights.

 - RMSE: This one is better than MSE because we can interpret the error in terms of y.

 These 3 are nothing but the loss functions.

 from sklearn import metrics

 Linear Regression analysis is a powerful tool for machine learning algorithms used to predict continuous variables like salary, sales, performance, etc. Linear regression considers the linear relationship between independent and dependent variables.
 Simple linear regression has only one independent variable based on which the model predicts the target variable.
 We have discussed the model and application of linear regression with an example of predictive analysis to predict the salary of employees.

 This is a guide to Simple Linear Regression.
-Here we discuss the model and application of linear regression, using a predictive analysis example for predicting employees ‘ salaries.
-You can also go through our other related articles to learn more-
+Here we discuss the introduction, what simple linear regression does, working, application & evaluation metrics.
+You can also go through our other related articles to learn more –